Skip to Main Content

 3. Page number.
 In our example, the final number, 140, tells us that this case is printed on page 140 of volume 500 of the South Western Reporter 3d.

-If you have a specific case in mind and know its citation, you can use this citation in Fastcase 7 to pull up the opinion.
-The video will below will explain the components of a case law citation and show you how to use it with Fastcase.
+The video below explains the components of a case law citation and how to use it with Fastcase.

 Using Annotations